nmcspadden/Presentations/MacBrained May 2016/HowAutoDMGCBWorks.md

 ---

+## Previously, full image time (from boot to first login) took about ~24 minutes.

+---

+## Now, it's down to 9 minutes.

+---

 ### This involved a lot of wizardry and magic "hand-waving."

 ### There's a whole lot more about how we completely automate imaging server setup using Chef, and how none of this requires any interaction whatsoever.